Thorns that Pierce Our Souls!

 The Story Behind the Song

 I heard a lovely song today on a Christian show.
 It was written by the man and woman who were singing it.
 The man played acoustic guitar while singing harmony with the woman.
-The tune itself was a very simple one but the message that was carried within the lyrics was a powerful one.
-The lyrics tell how Jesus wore a crown of thorns and suffered for all of mankinds sins.
-Even though he could have wore a crown of gold he chose to wear his crown of thorns.
+The tune itself was very simple, but the message that was carried within the lyrics was a powerful one.
+The lyrics tell how Jesus wore a crown of thorns and suffered for all of mankind's sins.
+Even though he could have worn a crown of gold he chose to wear his crown of thorns.